My Earth Science Data Portfolio

 Habitat Suitability Project - we learned to:

-My work on this project can be viewed here.
-It is a work in progress which I plan to complete during the spring semester.
+This is a work in progress which I plan to complete eventually.
 Previously I worked with SCC student Stella Walborn using the TourIt platform from Infiniscope and a wealth of resources from regional groups to create a virtual tour of rivercane in WNC.
 You can find that here.

 Sources: